18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Mendoza wineries have some of the most striking landscapes

-Mendoza is the heart of Argentinean wine country and famous for outstanding Malbec wines.
+Mendoza is the heart of the Argentinean wine country and is famous for outstanding Malbec wines.

 With proximity to the stunning Andes mountain range, it’s the perfect foodie vacation to combine adventure with outstanding food.

-Tour prestigious wineries in the wine valleys as you savor Malbec wines and other high altitude wines.
+Tour prestigious wineries in the wine valleys as you savor Malbec wine and other high altitude wines.

 Pair your wines with a delicious multi-course gourmet lunch in this all day Mendoza wine tasting experience with lunch.

-During our visit to Mendoza, we enjoyed discovering the local foods specialties and writing about them in our book.
+During our visit to Mendoza, we enjoyed discovering the local food specialties and writing about them in our book Authentic Food Quest Argentina.

-Mendoza has and outstanding views of the Andes wines,and it’s one of the best culinary destinations for for authentic Argentine fare and unique wine experiences.
+Mendoza has outstanding views of the Andes wines, and it’s one of the best culinary destinations for authentic Argentine fare and unique wine experiences.

-In Mendoza, you’ll find a variety of dining options to sample iconic Argentine dishes.
+In Mendoza, you’ll find various dining options to sample iconic Argentine dishes.
 Wash everything down with Malbec and other local grape varieties.

-One of the top culinary destinations in South America, a trip to Mendoza needs to be on every foodie vacations list.
+One of the top culinary destinations in South America, a trip to Mendoza needs to be on every food lovers vacation list.

 Maipú Wine -Tasting Tour from Mendoza Including Trapiche Winery